Abhismoothie/Slither-Enhancement-project-team-9-CSE6324-001/README.md

 This is final github repository containing all the files and code from 1st to the final iteration.

+Project Introduction:

+The Proposal is to enhance the Slither Framework Analysis by adding a functionality to handle nested structs.
+It provides fine-grained information about smart contract codes and has the necessary flexibility to support many applications.
+Enabling support for nested structs in Slither would expand its capabilities, allowing users to analyze a wider array of Solidity smart contracts for potential security vulnerabilities.
+This enhancement would also bolster Slither's effectiveness by increasing its thoroughness and precision in evaluating Solidity code.

 **Step-by-step process for installing Python and Slither on Ubuntu:**